Bytes Are All You Need: Transformers Operating Directly On File Bytes: Introduction

-In summary, our contributions are: (1) we develop ByteFormer, a model capable of performing inference on file bytes.
-(2) We show that ByteFormer achieves strong performance on a variety of image and audio file encodings, without the need for architectural changes or hyperparameter tuning.
-(3) We demonstrate application of ByteFormer to privacy-preserving inputs.
-(4) We analyze properties of ByteFormers trained to classify images and audio directly from file bytes.
-(5) We will release our code at \url{https://github.com/apple/ml-cvnets/tree/main/examples/byteformer}.
+In summary, our contributions are: (1) To the best of our knowledge, we are the first to explore models that directly consume file bytes without requiring modality-specific processing at inference time.
+We call our model ByteFormer.
+(2) We show that ByteFormer achieves strong performance on a variety of image and audio file encodings without the need for architectural changes or hyperparameter tuning.
+(3) We analyze the embeddings learned by ByteFormer and study the impact of byte ordering on ByteFormer's accuracy.
+(4) We release our code at \url{https://github.com/apple/corenet/tree/main/projects/byteformer}.